markjjacob/Negotiation/TLON_Lecture_06.md

 - Perceptual error of a self-serving nature may also involve distortions in the evaluation of information.

   - For instance, the false-consensus effect is a tendency to overestimate the degree of support and consensus that exists for one’s own position, opinions, or behaviors.

-  - We also tend to assume our personal beliefs or opinions are based on credible information, while opposing beliefs are based on misinformation.
+> Fight the bias
+>
-  - Negotiators subject to this bias may make faulty judgments regarding tactics or outcome probabilities.
+> - Negotiators subject to this bias may make faulty judgments regarding tactics or outcome probabilities.
+> - Just be aware of the bias
+> - Use a reality check

 ### Endowment Effect